Table of Contents

 • Goal widgets for followers and subscribers

-• Live widgets such as an activity feed or leaderboards for the Twitch Extension or Sound Alerts with Channel Points, a chatbox, the emote wall, and our alert box
+• Live widgets such as an Activity Feed or leaderboards for the Twitch Extension or Sound Alerts with Channel Points, a chatbox, the emote wall, our alert box, and many more.

-• Text widgets to display individual messages in your livestream
+• Text (Element) widgets to display individual messages in your livestream

 Copy of Blogpost - Sound Alerts Tutorial (4).png